Update: 10 May 2017

 #3 Upload Instagram photos from PC

-On the other hand, you can also use Instagram official Windows 10 app to post photos from your laptop.
+Instagram official Windows 10 app can also be used to post photos on Instagram.
 But the catch here is, you need to have a touch screen laptop running Windows 10.
-Basically, this app was meant for windows 10 tablet.
+Basically, this app was meant for Windows 10 tablet.
 And the interesting thing here is, Instagram didn’t even mention the PC part, in the press released.
-Guess, they really don’t want people to post on Instagram from computer.
+Guess, they really don’t want people to post on Instagram from the computer.